U.S. wholesale inventories rise 0.1 percent

-WASHINGTON, - U.S. wholesale inventories in September rose slightly less than previously reported, the Commerce Department said on Wednesday.
+WASHINGTON, (Reuters) - - U.S. wholesale inventories in September rose slightly less than previously reported, the Commerce Department said on Wednesday.

 Inventories edged up 0.1 percent during the month, the department said.